-Rhondda Cynon Taf offers Naming Ceremonies.
-Naming Ceremonies are a way of formally celebrating the arrival of a new baby or older child into the family, enabling your family and closest friends to share this happy and joyous event.
+Rhondda Cynon Taf offers naming ceremonies as a way of formally celebrating the arrival of a new baby or older child into the family, enabling your family and closest friends to share this happy and joyous event.

-Parent’s can arrange a Naming Ceremony whether they are married to each other or not.
-You can also have a Naming Ceremony if you a single parent.
+Parents can arrange a naming ceremony whether they are married or not.
+You can also have a naming ceremony if you a single parent.
 Ceremonies can be arranged by anyone who has parental responsibility or legal guardianship for the child.

 The natural mother of a child will automatically have parental responsibility.

 For births registered after 1st December 2003, the natural father also has parental responsibility either if he is married to the mother or if he signed the birth register along with the mother.
 If the mother registered the birth alone, the natural father will not automatically have parental responsibility.